techthiyanes/torchdim/README.md

 assert torch.allclose(A.T, A_T)
 ```

-[^2] `order` is actually just a synonym for the already-existing `permute` method, which takes a list a dimension specifiers and orders the specified dimensions in that order.
-By Rule #2 implies that first class dims can be passed as arguments to permute, ordering them.
-However, the name `permute` is confusing in this context since it implies dim objects have an original order, we prefer to use `order` when writing code.
+[^2] `order` is actually just a synonym for the already-existing `permute` method, which takes a list a dimension specifiers and puts the tensor in that order because rule #2 says that first-class dims can be passed as arguments to functions that previousely took only integers as dimension.
+However, the name `permute` is confusing in this context since it implies dim objects have an original order, so we prefer to use `order` when writing code.

 Flattening and Splitting Dims
 -----------------------------